If your old at-home exercise equipment has run its course and is taking up space in your basement, it’s time to upgrade.

 Gym equipment can break down for various reasons: wear and tear, corrosion, electrical faults, or improper use.

 Unfortunately, getting rid of them can be a heavy burden.
-In this guide, we’ll cover the best disposal options so that you can make room for your new exercise gear.
+In this guide, we’ll cover the best exercise equipment removal and disposal options so that you can make room for your new exercise gear.

 Best Disposal Options for Old Exercise Equipment